brugr9/brugr9.github.io/index.md

 **Distributed Real-Time Rendering in Sensorimotor Laboratory**

 An Unreal Engine project based on the display cluster template "nDisplay" providing game-levels related to the Institute of Sports Science ISPW, more precisely for the sensorimotor lab of the institute with its five-sided CAVE.
 The lab integration is enabled by a newly developed messaging layer that is used to interact with an Enterprise Service Bus ESB.
-Custom-developed Unreal Engine plugins can be used to control VR objects via the lab's experiment management system and render 360° videos and CAVE-specific 3D content.
+Custom-developed Unreal Engine plugins are used to control VR objects via the lab's experiment management system and render 360° videos and CAVE-specific 3D content.
 Due to the plugin-based architecture, the integration solution is modular and can also be used in other laboratories of the faculty.

 * [UE Display Cluster Project "Sensorimotor Lab"](SensorimotorLab)
   * [Blueprint Plugin "Play Area"](PlayArea)